LanaMantegazza/Magnetar/ARCHITECTURE.md

 ---

 ## Administrators

-### The Interface
+### The User Interface

-The Interface takes and processes the user's prompt.
+The User Interface takes and processes the user's prompt.
 It asks for clarifications and eventually, with the user's help, defines the primary objective.

-- When the user wants to complete a task, they must submit their request to The Interface.
+- When the user wants to complete a task, they must submit their request to The User Interface.
-- Once the request has been submitted, The Interface's primary objective is to make the user's desired task as clear as possible.
+- Once the request has been submitted, The User Interface's primary objective is to make the user's desired task as clear as possible.
-- The Interface provides a list of potential concerns regarding how vague elements of the initial prompt could result in suboptimal team performance, and asks the user to clarify these elements of the task.
+- The User Interface provides a list of potential concerns regarding how vague elements of the initial prompt could result in suboptimal team performance, and asks the user to clarify these elements of the task.
-- The Interface continues to refine the task until it has a clear image of the desired task or until the user indicates that they no longer wish to continue clarifying their task.
+- The User Interface continues to refine the task until it has a clear image of the desired task or until the user indicates that they no longer wish to continue clarifying their task.
-- Finally, The Interface creates a process agent with the user-verified final prompt details as the primary objective.
+- Finally, The User Interface creates a process agent with the user-verified final prompt details as the primary objective.

 ### The Manager